JAlcocerT/JAlcocerT/content/blog/oss-photo-management.md

 1. Web Based.
 Lightweight and **no DB required**
+* See the pictures on its web UI.
+Videos in theory as well, but I could not get them running
 2. Supports [GPX](https://jalcocert.github.io/JAlcocerT/geospatial-data/) - *See Photos on a Map!*
 3. Simple.
 Read-only.
 Shows what you have that's it.
 No gallery changes (photo delete, rotate, enhance, tag...)